Skip to main content

 But none of these things mattered once Matthew Perry said what he said.
 And I will always be the guy who was right next to him when he said it.

 It has been six months, and so much has happened.
 We are standing in front of the big Finger in the sky.
 We joked on the long drive here that it also looks like a pencil, and also a penis, among so many other things.
 And I couldn’t figure out for the life of me what this statue had to do with George Washington, but I was too embarrassed to ask for clarification since this project had already gotten so far off the ground.
 I tilt my phone away from the other passengers, and build up enough courage for a Google search.
-I learn a lot.
+I learned a lot.

 Did you know it was the tallest man-made structure on earth for a little over four years?